chrisfroeschl/.dotfiles/README.md

 # nvim
-A collection of vim configuration files.
+A collection of my vim configuration files.
+(Located in .config/nvim)